jee123/NLP/README.md

 # NLP
-jupyter notebook for sklean snippets for text processing and recommendation.
+-jupyter notebook for sklean snippets for text processing and recommendation.
+-cnn playground